 This is why integration with the tools they use already is vital to the adoption of the tool.

-And this is where Wrike shines.
+And this is where the product shines.
 It supports integration with a large number of major 3rd party apps through the following

 - Native Android / iOS apps